techascent/tech.ml.dataset/topics/quick-reference.md

 * [row-mapcat](https://techascent.github.io/tech.ml.dataset/tech.v3.dataset.html#var-row-mapcat) - In parallel, map a function from map->sequence-of-maps over the dataset potentially expanding or shrinking the result.
 When multiple maps are returned, row information not included in the original map is efficiently duplicated.
 Note there are options to return a sequence of datasets as opposed to a single potentially very large final dataset.
+* [pmap-ds](https://techascent.github.io/tech.ml.dataset/tech.v3.dataset.html#var-pmap-ds) - Split dataset into batches and in parallel map a function from ds->ds across the dataset.
+  Can return either a new dataset via concat-copying or a sequence of datasets.
 * [pd-merge](https://techascent.github.io/tech.ml.dataset/tech.v3.dataset.join.html#var-pd-merge) - Generalized left,right,inner,outer, and cross joins.
 * [left-join-asof](https://techascent.github.io/tech.ml.dataset/tech.v3.dataset.join.html#var-left-join-asof) - Join-nearest type functionality useful for doing things like finding the 3, 6, and 12 month prices from a dataset daily prices where you what the nearest price as things don't trade on the weekends.